 The course introduces the field of the life in workplaces.
 It covers a wide range of theories and applications dealing with such topics as motivation, team dynamics, leadership, organizational culture, and different HRM activities, like recruitment and selection, performance appraisal and training.
-The goal of this course is to help students develop a conceptual understanding of theories in organizational life (Organizational Behaviour) and to provide special set of skills to manage human resources (Human Resource Management), not only for those who are in managerial positions, but for future engineers and other professionals.
-(5 credits)
+The goal of this course is to help students develop a conceptual understanding of theories in organizational life (Organizational Behaviour) and to provide a special set of skills for managing human resources (Human Resource Management), not only for those who are in managerial positions but for future engineers and other professionals (5 credits)

-Learning outcomes: After the course the students understand the role of marketing in an organization.
-Students get familiar with the marketing tasks, tools and strategies.
-Through the practical work the student is able to elaborate certain marketing topic using the knowledge acquired on lectures.
+Learning outcomes: After the course the students will be able to understand the role of marketing in an organization.
+Students will become familiar with marketing tasks, tools and strategies.
+Through practical work students will be able to elaborate certain marketing topics using the knowledge acquired during lectures.

 Content: Introduction to marketing.
 The marketing environment.
 Strategic marketing planning.
 Marketing information and marketing research.
 Market segmentation and targeting.
 Positioning.
 Consumer buyer behaviour.
-Business-to-business marketing.
+Business-tobusiness marketing.
 Product strategy.
 New product development.
 Marketing services.
 Pricing strategies.
 Marketing channels.
 Advertising, sales promotion and PR.
 Direct marketing and personal selling.
 (5 credits)